 Use tools that accelerate experiments and discovery and make it cheap and painless to toss out the inferior in exchange for best.
 Such tools are not commodities, but the exception.
 Note the comment by Andreas Grimm on this topic when it was presented on LinkedIn:

 Yes, true.
 On the other hand, we might resist the urge to settle and try to take the original model on a breakthrough journey.
 It seems possible with refactoring, but conflicting concepts soon walk you off a cliff.
 If only we could reduce reimplementation to minutes rather than days, weeks, or months.

 Exactly!
 And that describes the tools in which we’ve invested heavily.
 XOOM delivers fully tested, bug-free, working domain models, reinforced by a compressed architecture that is responsive, scalable, resilient, and fully executable immediately.
 You focus on the delivery of innovative domain models that reflect true business solutions to complex business problems, and you get the leading edge architectures and architecture mechanisms that support Event-Driven and Reactive microservices and well-modularized monoliths.

-Vaughn Vernon is a software developer and architect with more than 30 years of experience in a broad range of business domains.
+Vaughn Vernon is a Software Ecologist, Architect, Modeler.
 Vaughn is a leading expert in Domain-Driven Design, and a champion of simplicity and reactive systems.
 He consults and teaches around Domain-Driven Design and reactive software development, helping teams and organizations realize the potential of business-driven and reactive systems as they transition from technology-driven legacy web implementation approaches.
 As he does so, he puts strong emphasis on embracing simplicity whenever possible.
-Vaughn is the author of three books: Implementing Domain-Driven Design, Reactive Messaging Patterns with the Actor Model, and Domain-Driven Design Distilled, all published by Addison-Wesley.
+Vaughn is the author of four books: Implementing Domain-Driven Design, Domain-Driven Design Distilled, Strategic Monoliths and Microservices, and Reactive Messaging Patterns with the Actor Model, all published by Addison-Wesley.